 1- Department of Critical Care Nursing, School of Nursing and Midwifery, Iran University of Medical Sciences, Tehran, Iran.

-3- Nursing Care Research Center, Iran University of Medical Sciences, Tehran, Iran.
+3- Nursing and Midwifery Care Research Center, Health-Management Research Institute, Iran University of Medical Sciences, Tehran, Iran.

-Background: The increasing reliance on technology in various fields has prompted the exploration of smartphone-based learning as a viable educational tool, particularly in the healthcare sector.
-Given the significant challenges posed by the COVID-19 pandemic, enhancing nurses' readiness to respond to disasters and health crises effectively has become more critical than ever.
-This study aims to evaluate the effects of smartphone-based learning on the knowledge, attitude and perception of nurses regarding disaster preparedness.
+Background: The increasing reliance on technology in various fields has prompted the exploration of smartphone-based learning as a viable educational tool, particularly in the health care sector.
+Given the significant challenges posed by the COVID-19 pandemic, enhancing nurses’ readiness to respond effectively to disasters and health crises has become more critical.
+This study aims to evaluate the effects of smartphone-based learning on nurses’ knowledge, attitude, and perception regarding disaster preparedness.

-Results: There were no significant differences between the groups regarding the pretest mean scores of disaster preparedness knowledge, attitude, and perception.
-No significant difference was also seen in the posttest mean score of disaster preparedness knowledge and attitude (P=0.20).
-However, the posttest mean score of disaster preparedness perception in the intervention group was greater than the control group (P<0.001).
+Results: The groups showed no significant differences regarding the pre-test mean scores of disaster preparedness knowledge, attitude, and perception.
+No significant difference was also seen in the post-test mean score of disaster preparedness knowledge and attitude (P=0.20).
+However, the post-test mean score of disaster preparedness perception in the intervention group was greater than that in the control group (P<0.001).

-Conclusion: Smartphone-based learning can be used to promote nurses’ disaster preparedness perception, particularly during the COVID-19 pandemic.
+Conclusion: Smartphone-based learning can promote nurses’ disaster preparedness perception, particularly during the COVID-19 pandemic.

 Type of Study: